biomedisa/biomedisa/README/ubuntu2204_interpolation_cli.md

     openmpi-bin openmpi-doc libopenmpi-dev libgl1
 ```

-#### Install CUDA
+#### Install CUDA Toolkit
-Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+Install [CUDA](https://developer.nvidia.com/cuda-downloads) Toolkit.
 You may choose any CUDA version compatible with your NVIDIA GPU architecture as outlined in the [NVIDIA Documentation](https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html).
 If you select a version other than 12.6, you will need to adjust the following steps accordingly.

 #### Verifying Driver Installation
 Reboot and verify whether the NVIDIA drivers are installed and working properly by running: